 Default Prevention Goal

-The financial aid office at Merryfield School also ensures that all students are provided with a comprehensive information packet about the loan terms, conditions and their rights and responsibilities as a borrower.
+The financial aid office at Merryfield Academy also ensures that all students are provided with a comprehensive information packet about the loan terms, conditions and their rights and responsibilities as a borrower.
 Prior to the borrower’s leaving school, the financial aid office conducts an exit counseling to inform the borrower(s) once again of some of the information provided during entrance counseling and to provide more specific information about loan repayment and debt-management strategies.
 The exit counseling are conducted on the web and if students have any questions are concerns, it will be addressed immediately.
 Additional exit counseling materials will be given to every student upon the completion of his or her exit counseling.

 Current Default Rate